-One Bad Apple: Experimental Effects of Psychological Conflict on Social Resilience be measured as the meta-flexibility of group dynamics: the ability to shift back and forth from flexiblity to rigidity in response to conflict.
+One Bad Apple: Experimental Effects of Psychological Conflict on Social Resilience

+Past research suggests that small group dynamics are self-organizing systems, and that social resilience may be measured as the meta-flexibility of group dynamics: the ability to shift back and forth from flexiblity to rigidity in response to conflict.
 The current study extends these prior results, examining the impact of experimentally induced internal conflict and group-level conflict resolution on group dynamics whether one bad apple can spoil the bunch.
 Six exprimental groups with four members each participated in a series of four 25minute discussions.
 The first two discussions served as a baseline condition.
-Internal conflict was induced to one or more group members prior to discussion three, with the prediction that higher levels of conflict induction would lead to significant drops in group flexibility creating a press on the group's resilience, whereas conflict resolution in disucssion four was expected to allow for a rebound in group flexibility.
-Consistent with prior research, the turn-taking dynamics of each the 24 groups were distributed as inverse power-laws (R2 = .86 to .99) providing evidence for self-organization.
+Internal conflict was induced to one or more group members prior to discussion three, with the prediction that higher levels of conflict induction would lead to significant drops in group flexibility creating a press on the group s resilience, whereas conflict resolution in disucssion four was expected to allow for a rebound in group flexibility.
+Consistent with prior research, the turn-taking dynamics of each the 24 groups were distributed as inverse power-laws (R2 = .86to .99) providing evidence for self-organization.
 Further, there were significant study-wise negative correlatiosn between levels of personality conflict and two measures of flexibility: information entropy (r = -.47, p = .019) and Fractal Dimension (r = -.42, p = .037).
 Altogether, these results suggest that: (a) small groups are selforganizing systems with structure and flexibility providing social resilience, and (b) individual conflict is able to spread to higher level social dynamics, creating pressure on social resilience.
 Practical implications for assessment of, and intervention with, psychosocial resilience are discussed.